-In Denver, models of effective problem-solving have emerged on a local level through focusing on areas offering the most impact, such as large buildings, transportation, and power generation.
-This case study illustrates that when attempting to address the larger issue of reducing GHG emissions, breaking it into smaller units (in this case, prioritizing key sectors that will have the largest impact) will allow for more effective experimentation and collaborative learning by relevant actors within each sector.
-Denver's 80 x 50 Climate Action Plan (reducing GHG emissions 80% below 2005 levels by 2050), released in 2018, engaged technical experts and community stakeholders to emphasize measurable and equitable carbon reductions.
-This plan's stakeholder process included two key groups: the Technical Advisory committee that created systems-based GHG reduction approaches within four sectors (mobile supply, mobile demand, stationary supply, and stationary demand) and the Task Force that integrated these strategies into a larger framework.
+In Denver, models of effective problem-solving have also emerged on a local level - through focusing on areas that will have the most impact i.e., large buildings, transportation, and power generation.
+This case study provides an important lesson: when attempting to address the larger issue of reducing GHG emissions, breaking it down into smaller units, in this case prioritizing key sectors that will have the largest impact, will allow for more effective experimentation and collaborative learning by relevant actors within each sector.
+Denver's 80 x 50 Climate Action Plan37 (reducing GHG emissions 80% below 2005 levels by 2050), released in 2018, engaged technical experts and community stakeholders alike to place a strong emphasis on measurable carbon reductions whilst ensuring equity (through reduced utility bills from the gains of energy efficiency to lower operational costs of electric vehicles).
+This plan's stakeholder process included two key groups: the Technical Advisory committee that created systems based GHG reduction approaches within four sectors (mobile supply, mobile demand, stationary supply, and stationary demand) and the Task Force that integrated these strategies into a larger framework.

-Through this Climate Action Plan, Denver aims to strengthen building codes for new buildings, target homes for efficiency upgrades and pair them with strategies like EV, solar, storage and fuel switching, and arrange group discounts for energy upgrades via partnerships with local and national organizations.
-Denver also committed to continuing its Energize Denver program which requires buildings greater than 25,000 square feet to report their annual energy use publicly, adopted the 2018 IECC to ensure stronger building codes for new construction, and actively develops tools like stretch codes and green lease programs to provide incentives for high-performing, LEED, and net-zero buildings.
+Through this Climate Action Plan, Denver aims to "increase building code to net-zero energy for new buildings, target homes in need of efficiency upgrades and pair them with strategies like EV, solar, storage and fuel switching and partner with local and national organizations to facilitate group discounts for energy improvements" Denver also commits to continuing its Energize Denver program which requires buildings greater than 25,000 square feet to report their annual energy use publicly, adopted the 2018 IECC to ensure stronger building codes for new construction, and is actively pursuing incentives like stretch codes and green lease programs which provide incentives for high-performing, LEED, and net-zero buildings.
 In efforts to decarbonize the electricity grid, Denver has partnered with utility Xcel Energy, exploring a Certified Grid Mix approach to add renewable energy on new construction buildings, residential rooftops, and community solar gardens, allow isolated districts and microgrids, increase energy storage and expand renewable choice programs and incentives.
-Within the transportation sector, Denver is advocating for Colorado to adopt Clean Car Standards (including the Zero Emission Vehicle standard), partner with car share companies to provide access to EVs and subsidize memberships to allow better access for low-income people, support EV workplace charging programs, and support electrification of delivery trucks - all with a target of making 40% vehicle registrations in the city electric vehicles by 2030.
+Within the transportation sector, Denver is advocating for Colorado to adopt Clean Car Standards (including the Zero Emission Vehicle standard), partner with car share companies to provide access to EVs and subsidize memberships to allow for better access to low-income people, support EV workplace charging programs, and support electrification of delivery trucks - all with a target of making 40% vehicle registrations in the city electric vehicles by 2030.

-7.3.9 Coordinated Partnerships of Local Leaders: Kansas City
+7.3.9 Kansas City: Coordinated Partnerships of Local Leaders